Naming Your Business: How to Choose, Claim + Protect Your Name

 Provided it meets the necessary criteria, your startup name obtains a common law trademark as soon as you start doing business.
 Common law trademark protections are limited to the geographic area of your business, so it’s wise to register formally unless your business is extremely local.

-There are also other, non-trademark protections you can obtain for your startup name.
+You can also obtain other, non-trademark protections for your startup name.
 Some of these are legally required, but most requirements vary by state, locality, and even type of business.
 We’ve broken down the basics below, but you can also use this directory to find the website for your Secretary of State office, which can provide the specific requirements for your business.

 Entity Name